tomas-hopfler/win-control-functions/README.md

 - adding bitmap from image on drive
 - adding bitmap from screenshot / window screenshot
 - comparing bitmaps and returning center coords if found bitmap is present
-- audio beep, waiting, ...

-You can use it to create a bot for games or to automate any activity to make the pc appear to be controlled by the user.
+You can use it to create a bot for games or to automate any activity, when you dont use the pc.